Sample Thank You and Appreciation Letters for Your Boss

 Proofread your letter

-The most important part about writing a thank you letter is proofreading to avoid any mistakes.
-First, read through the letter and edit any mistakes you may have made when writing the letter.
-Then, before you go ahead and mail or hand-deliver the thank you letter to your boss, review it thoroughly.
+The most important part of writing this letter is proofreading to avoid any mistakes.
+First, read through the letter and edit any mistakes you may have made when writing it.
+Then, before you go ahead and mail or hand-deliver the letter to your boss, review it thoroughly.

-When it comes to writing a thank you email for your boss; it is different from a thank you letter.
-For a thank you email, you should start with the letter’s subject instead of an address like you would in a letter.
+When it comes to writing a thank you email to your boss, it is different from a letter.
+For a thank you email, you should start with the letter’s subject instead of an address, like you would in a letter.
 The next step is the greetings, and then you can begin writing the body of the email.

 Subject: Thank you for the promotion